MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-agent.md

 **Fix:** Remove the session host from the host pool and create another one.
 1. Follow steps 1-4 to [remove the session host from the host pool](#remove-the-session-host-from-the-host-pool).
 2. [Create another VM](https://docs.microsoft.com/azure/virtual-desktop/expand-existing-host-pool#add-virtual-machines-with-the-azure-portal).
 Make sure to choose a name for this VM that is different from all the other names in the host pool.
-1. Go to the *Overview* page for the host pool that your VM was in in the [Azure Portal](https://portal.azure.com).
+1. Go to the *Overview* page for the host pool that your VM was in, in the [Azure portal](https://portal.azure.com).
 1. Go to the *Session Hosts* tab to see the list of all session hosts in that host pool.
 1. Wait for 5-10 minutes for the session host to show *Available*.